 Structural questions?
 If you need a foundation evaluation, or need to know if that's a structural wall, or need a beam sized or a basement converted to a rental space, we can help.
 If your roof collapsed, or might do that tomorrow, we can help.
 If there was an explosion or fire, or somebody hit your house with a car, we can help.
 We speak the language of joists, columns, beams and rafters and collar ties.

-Crossroads Engineers helps Utah homeowners understand whether they actually have a structural problem, what is causing it, and what should be done about it.
-Structural piers can be the right solution for the right problem, but they are not the right solution for every structural issue.
+Crossroads Engineers helps Utah homeowners understand whether they have a structural problem, what is causing it, and what should be done about it.
+Structural piers can be the solution for certain problems, but they are not the right solution for every structural issue.

 Download our free homeowner guide on structural piers.
 It will help you understand when structural piers make sense, when they don’t, and how to avoid costly foundation repair mistakes before signing a contract.